ibm-granite-community/granite-code-cookbook/README.md

 Relating to Granite Code, these might include:

 - Generally useful VS Code plugins
-- Application frameworks such as LangChain (and LangServe, LangGgraph, ...) and LlamaIndex
+- Application frameworks such as LangChain (and LangServe, LangGraph, ...) and LlamaIndex

 ### Granite Code